 Kevin Rockmael

-Kevin Rockmael is the Head of Marketing at Blueprint.
-Kevin has held a number of leadership positions in the education and human capital space, including Guild Education, Kaplan, Practice, and Entangled Solutions, and has advised dozens of Ed Tech startups.
-He has been a long-time advocate for underrepresented students and has worked with UCLA’s Riordan MBA Fellows Program and as an Education Committee Member for Special Education Local Plan Area in Northern California.
-He holds a BA from The University of California at Santa Barbara, and an MBA and MA in Sociology, both from The University of Chicago.
-He has several members of his immediate family that are neurodivergent.
+A passionate advocate for underrepresented students, Kevin has contributed to UCLA’s Riordan MBA Fellows Program and served as an Education Committee Member for the Special Education Local Plan Area in Northern California.
+He earned his BA from the University of California, Santa Barbara, and holds both an MBA and an MA in Sociology from the University of Chicago.
+Kevin’s commitment to neurodiversity is deeply personal, as several members of his immediate family are neurodivergent.

 Wendy Hensel, J.D.

-Wendy Hensel, J.D. is the Executive Vice Chancellor and University Provost for the City University of New York.
-As the Chief Academic Officer for CUNY, she develops and oversees programming for more than 250,000 degree seeking students.
-Previously, she served as Provost and Senior Vice President for Academic Affairs at Georgia State University, as well as Dean and Professor of Law at GSU’s College of Law.
+Wendy Hensel, J.D. is the President at University of Hawaii.
+Previously, she served as Executive Vice Chancellor and University Provost for the City University of New York.
+As Chief Academic Officer for CUNY, she oversaw programming for more than 250,000 degree seeking students.
+She also served as Provost and Senior Vice President for Academic Affairs at Georgia State University, as well as Dean and Professor of Law at GSU’s College of Law.
 She is an expert on disability discrimination in American society and its intersection with education, employment and tort law.
 She has written numerous articles on the legal treatment of disability under the Americans with Disabilities Act and Individuals with Disabilities Education Act and is an invited speaker around the country on related topics.
 Ms. Hensel graduated with honors from Harvard Law School and clerked for Judge Orinda Evans of the U.S. District Court for the Northern District of Georgia.
 She also practiced labor and employment law for several years with the law firm of Alston & Bird, where she litigated disability discrimination cases and counseled Fortune 500 companies on compliance with the ADA.
 Ms. Hensel is the parent of a young adult child on the autism spectrum.

 Partner